What you need to know right now about the 2018 midterm elections

 Races to watch: OH-01 (Chabot), OH-12 (open, Tiberi -- see above)

-November outlook: The race to succeed Gov. John Kasich will be an important race to watch, as former Obama Consumer Financial Protection Bureau head Richard Cordray seeks to bring his party back into the governor's mansion, possibly with the help of populist Sen. Sherrod Brown who is up for re-election in the Buckeye State.
+The race to succeed Gov. John Kasich will be an important race to watch, as former Obama Consumer Financial Protection Bureau head Richard Cordray seeks to bring his party back into the governor's mansion, possibly with the help of populist Sen. Sherrod Brown who is up for re-election

+in the Buckeye State.
 Popular Republican Rep. Steve Chabot's Cincinnati seat will be critical for the GOP to keep the House.
 This race is rated as likely Republican.

 • West Virginia

-Note: This post will be updated repeatedly.
-Corrections: Rep. Todd Rokita's last name was initially misspelled.
-A reference to Rep. Jason Lewis' fundraising has been clarified.
-The last name of Zach Scott has been corrected and his job title now reflects that he is no longer sheriff of Franklin County, Ohio.